David Kitching still remembers the New Year's Eve shindigs he had with hundreds of climbers in his backyard at Natimuk in the eighties and nineties.

 "It was local people and there were a fair few businesses, but with the advent of supermarkets it was very hard for little businesses to compete against them," he said.

-"There were a lot of retired farmers who lived in the town, and as they went younger people came in and bought the homes as the climbing reputation started to grow."
+"There were a lot of retired farmers who lived in the town, and as they left younger people came in and bought the homes as the climbing reputation started to grow."

 Mr Kitching estimated 70 homes in Natimuk, a town of 500, were owned by climbers.

-One of the first people to move to Natimuk for the climbing lifestyle, Phil Wilkins, owns the Arapiles Mountain Shop in town, which sells rockclimbing equipment and resoles climbing shoes mail to him from across Australia.
+One of the first people to move to Natimuk for the climbing lifestyle, Phil Wilkins, owns the Arapiles Mountain Shop in town.
+This sells rockclimbing equipment and resoles climbing shoes mailed in from across Australia.

-Branding himself as Australia's first and is the best rock climbing shoe resoler, Mr Wilkins has lived in Natimuk for 30 years after moving from Melbourne.
+Branding himself as Australia's first and best climbing resoler, Mr Wilkins has lived in Natimuk for 30 years, moving from Melbourne.

 "It's become the community I always hoped it would be," he said.
 "Full of people that just love to climb.
 We've had doctors, solicitors and people move here who have started businesses, become council workers and teachers at Horsham College."